Q-SKADOO/Cuda_By_Example/Ch3_Notes/Notes.md

 * cudaMalloc(): allocation of memory.
 Tells CUDA runtime to allocate the memory on the device
 * pointer: Holds the address of the newly allocated memory
 * HANDLE_ERROR(): utility macro that detects that the call has returned an error, prints the associated error message, and exits the application with an EXIT_FAILURE code.
 (Highly likely to be insufficient in production code)
-* cudaMemcoy(): call to access memory on a device.
+* cudaMemcpy(): call to access memory on a device.
 * cudaMemcpyDeviceToHost: parameter in cudaMemcpy() instructing runtime that the source pointer is a device pointer and the destinationpointer is a host pointer.
 * cudaMemcpyHostToDevice: parameter in cudaMemcpy() instructing runtime that the source data is on the host and the destination is an address on the device.
 * cudaMemcpyDeviceToDevice: specifies that both pointers are on the device